 Robinhood works to make stock trading easy and fun.
 The site removes some of the seriousness that is typical with investments and strives to ensure trading is easy to understand.

-- It’s free to trade stock, options, ETFs and cryptocurrencies
+- There’s no commission to trade stock, options, ETFs and cryptocurrencies.

 - You can buy partial shares.

 - You can try margin investing.

 - The optional spending account comes with with a debit card that earns cryptocurrency rewards.

 - The app and website are easy to navigate.